PowerShell/DscResources/CONTRIBUTING.md

 ![GitHubIssuesTab](Images/GitHubIssuesTab.png)

 **Ensure that the issue you are about to file is not already open.**
+If someone has already opened a similar issue, please leave a comment or add a GitHub reaction to the top comment to **express your interest**.
+You can also offer help and use the issue to coordinate your efforts in fixing the issue.

 If you cannot find an issue that matches the one you are about to file, click the New Issue button on the right.
 ![GitHubNewIssueButton](Images/GitHubNewIssueButton.png)